mark-watson/SwiftAI-book/source-code/Ollama_swift_examples/README.md

 This eBook will be updated occasionally so please periodically check the [leanpub.com web page for this book](https://leanpub.com/SwiftAI) for updates.

-This is the second edition released spring of December 2024.
+This is the second edition released spring 2026.

 Please visit the [author's website](http://markwatson.com).